wdi-sf-march-2014/notes/ModelsInRails/rails_models.md

 class Todo < ActiveRecord::Base
   # Validating the title is present and the length of the title is between 2 and 200
   validates :title, presence: true, length: {minimum: 2, maximum: 200}
-  # Valdiating that there is some description.
+  # Validating that there is some description.
   validates :description, presence: true

   def self.all_todos_modified_after(date)